Bantee-Golf/oxygen-laravel/readme.md

 - Auto-generated frontend template (based on Bootstrap).
 - User registrations, logins, roles, permissions and object level permission control.
 - User invitations, invitation control, and user management.
-- Single-tenant, and Multi-tenant configuration.
+- Single-tenant and Multi-tenant configuration.
 - ApiDoc.js Template
 - Auto-sync nested relationships when creating/updating objects (Use this with care!!!).
 - Auto-handles CRUD requests in Controllers based on extended repositories.